 First, determine the heaviest weight you can lift for three to five reps of a given exercise.
 For example, to figure out the weight you should be using for a barbell back squat, first figure out the heaviest weight you can lift with proper form for three to five reps.

 Next, you'll need to enter the weight you lifted and the amount of reps you performed into a one-rep max calculator.
 The calculator will provide you with a list of percentages of your one-rep max.
 Based on your goal, you can use that information, along with the following chart, to figure out sets, reps, and weight.
-You don't have to calculate your one-rep max for every exercise, but I do recommend doing it for essential lifts like the squat, deadlift, bench press, and bicep curl.
+You don't have to calculate your one-rep max for every exercise, but I do recommend doing it for essential lifts like the squat, deadlift, bench press, and hip thrust.

 |Strength Endurance||Maximal Muscle Growth (Hypertrophy)||Maximal Strength|